30 hours 'free' childcare: what parents need to know

 - You can split the offer between more than one childcare provider.

-- You can split your free entitlement between more than one provider, though no more than two sites in one day.
-For example, a child could attend a breakfast club and nursery setting based on one site or a maintained school and PVI on two different sites.
+- You can split your funded entitlement between more than one provider, though no more than two sites in one day.
+For example, a child could attend a breakfast club and nursery setting based on one site or a maintained school and a private, voluntary and independent (PVI) provider on two different sites.
 However, it is important to bear in mind the impact of multiple providers on a child’s learning, development and wellbeing.

 - If you are splitting your offer between providers, you will need to provide your eligibility code and information to each provider.